Miticide resistance in Varroa mites

 What Victorian beekeepers need to know

-Genetic testing identified a single mutation in these Varroa mites, L925I.
-This mutation significantly reduces the efficacy of pyrethroid treatments in controlling affected mite populations.
+Genetic testing identified a mutation in these Varroa mites, L925I.
+This mutation significantly reduces how well pyrethroid treatments work in controlling resistant mite populations.

 Miticide resistance

 Miticide resistance happens when some Varroa mites naturally have small genetic differences that help them survive a chemical treatment that would normally kill them.
-The L925I mutation that can make Varroa resistant to pyrethroid chemical treatments is an example of this.
+Examples of this are the L925I and L925M mutations that can make Varroa resistant to pyrethroid treatments, and the Y215H mutation that can make Varroa resistant to formamidine treatments.

-If the same chemical is used again and again for too long or in the wrong way, the mites that survive and reproduce will be resistant to that chemical and pass that resistance to their offspring.
+If the same chemical is used again and again, for too long or in the wrong way, the mites that survive will reproduce.
+These mites will pass that resistance to their offspring.

-Over time, more mites in the population become resistant and the treatment becomes less effective – or may stop working altogether.
+Over time, more mites in the population become resistant and the treatment becomes less effective – or may stop working completely.

 What this means for beekeepers